web-servers/jws-operator/README.md

 This may be tricky depending on how we decide to handle Tomcat updates.
 We may need to implement data migration along with backups to ensure the reliability of the process.

-__Adding Support for Kubernetes Clusters__
+__Adding Full Support for Kubernetes Clusters__

 This Operator prototype is currently using some Openshift specific resources such as DeploymentConfigs, Routes, and ImageStreams.
-In order to run on Kubernetes Clusters, equivalent resources available on Kubernetes have to be implemented or skipped.
+In order to build from sources on Kubernetes Clusters, equivalent resources available on Kubernetes have to be implemented.